pdjr-signalk-plugins/ais-reporter/README.md

 navigating so as to record a good track and a long interval when moored so as to save data usage on my Internet connection.

-The plugin allows this behaviour to be automated with the help of a Signal K binary path value whose value is used as an index to select ing the reporting interval to be used at any point in time.
+The plugin allows this behaviour to be automated by using the value of a Signal K path as an index to select the required reporting interval at any point in time.
-To use this mechanism we need to specify our update intervals as an (in this case) two item array: the value at the zeroth position in the array will be used when the ignition is OFF and the value at the first position in the array will be used when the switch is ON.
+To use this mechanism we need to specify our update intervals as an array with as many items as distinct values returned by the selector.

-In my case my ship reports the main engine ignition state via an NMEA switchbank channel at 'electrical.switches.bank.16.16.state'.
+In my case my ship reports the main engine ignition state via an NMEA switchbank channel at 'electrical.switches.bank.16.16.state' and so operates with index values 0 (ignition OFF) and 1 (ignition ON).
 > {
 > &nbsp;&nbsp;"configuration": {
 > &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,